+All plans provide responsive mobile-friendly templates, even the free version.
 Webnode lets visitors access your site on mobile devices, but more importantly, it offers you the tools you need to easily launch websites that look good on smaller screens.
-All plans provide mobile-friendly templates, even the free version.

 While it is important to provide your website’s visitors with the best possible UI/UX possible, mobile friendliness is also important when it comes to SEO.
 Google, the most popular search engine, has launched its mobile-first initiative.
 What you need to know about this initiative is that Google’s crawlers are using the mobile version of your site when indexing and ranking websites.
 If your desktop site is top-notch, but your mobile version is not, then your site, as a whole, will not rank as well.

 What is the Quality of Webnode Customer Support?

 Webnode features a community forum and FAQs pages on its website to help users find answers to common questions without having to contact the customer support team.
 The knowledgebase has plenty of helpful articles as well, which helps beginners with valuable insights on how to use the site builder.

 There’s Email Support Week, but No Phone or Live Chat

 On the downside, there’s currently no phone and live chat support.
 If you have to get in touch with a customer support agent, Webnode offers email support — or you can use their contact form, but you need to create an account for this service.

 Support is available 5 days a week with an estimated 24-hour turnaround time.